JacobKnittle/osticket-prerequisites/README.md

 18.)
 To clean up, we are going to delete C:\inetpub\wwwroot\osTicket\setup and set the permissions for C:\inetpub\wwwroot\osTicket\include\ost-config.php to "Read" only by right-clicking -> properties -> security -> everyone and make sure only read and read & execute are selected.

 That concludes the initial setup and configuration of osTicket.
+If you want to continue to post-installation configuration you can click here https://github.com/JacobKnittle/osTicket-Post-Install-Config.